-Top 5 3rd Quarter Trades of BL - GuruFocus.com
+Top 5 3rd Quarter Trades of Bl - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 10.94 and a price-book ratio of 1.71.
+In terms of valuation, Fidelity Nasdaq Composite Tracking Stock has a price-earnings ratio of 19.40 and a price-book ratio of 4.40.

-BLB&B Advisors, LLC reduced their investment in NAS:CMCSA by 121,123 shares.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $37.39.
+Blue Zone Wealth Advisors, LLC reduced their investment in ARCA:XLV by 18,297 shares.
+The trade had a 1.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $128.37.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 11.99 and a price-book ratio of 2.19.
+In terms of valuation, iShares S&P 500 Value ETF has a price-earnings ratio of 15.53 and a price-book ratio of 2.39.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.